polito-WA1-2026-exam/exam-1-last-race-camillepesentibolo/README.md

 - Alba, 1234

 ## Use of AI Tools
-During this project, AI were utilized to assist with debugging and layout design.Specifically the AI was used to resolve debugging issues when errors became difficult to trace manually.
-Additionally it helped streamline the frontend development by providing the necessary components and formatting options for the layout, such as text styling and element positioning.
-Finally, it was used to assist with text translation, for example to ensure clear game instructions.
+During this project, some AI was used to assist with debugging, layout design, and translation.
+Specifically it helped find coding errors that were hard to trace manually.
+It also speeded up frontend development by helping with some component building, text styling, and element positioning.
+Finally it was also used to some translate text, for example to ensure clear game instructions.